emmachollet/ComparSDMsQuantifOverfitSuppInterpr_DataPackage/README.md

 **Overview**

 In this study, we apply eight statistical and machine learning models with different complexity to predict the probability of occurrence of freshwater macroinvertabrates in Swiss rivers using nine environmental factors as explanatory variables.
-We compare the models in terms of predictive performance, overfitting degree and inferred response shape, during cross-validation (CV) and for out-of-domain generalization (ODG, also called "extrapolation").
+We compare the models in terms of predictive performance, overfitting degree and inferred response shape, during cross-validation (CV), for out-of-domain generalization (ODG, also called "extrapolation") and when applied to the entire dataset (FIT).

 *Authors:* Emma Chollet Ramampiandra (ECR), Andreas Scheidegger (AS), Jonas Wydler (JW), Nele Schuwirth (NS) *Correspondence:* emma.chollet@eawag.ch